tonioloewald/bindinator.js/README.md

 });
 ```

-We can register the model and the controller and load the component in any order.
+We can register the model and the controller and load the component *in any order*.
+Asynchronously.
-Everything is asynchronous.
-If the user clicks the button before the controller is registered,
+If the user clicks the button before the controller is registered, the controller well be called
-the controller well be called when it becomes available.
+when it becomes available.

 ### Key Points

-- components are just like little web pages (in a single file).
+- components are just like little web pages (in a *single file*).
-- data and event bindings are just attributes of DOM nodes
+- data and event bindings are just *attributes* of DOM nodes
 - if a DOM node is removed, it follows that its bindings are gone (that was easy!)
 - It's easy to refactor monolithic views into reusable components
 - Bindinator doesn't use a "virtual DOM".
 It uses the *actual DOM*.